Skip to content

 Jim Carry OMG Gif

 When such a situation occurs, every second counts to stop the attack as quickly as possible and limit the damage.
-And this is exactly where Sophos wants to make its contribution with Rapid Response.
+And this is exactly where Sophos wants to make a contribution with Rapid Response.

 What exactly is Rapid Response?

-7×24 available for you
+Available for you 24/7

 Stopping the damage is the first priority

-Fast onboarding
+Fast Onboarding

-Fixed price without hidden costs
+Fixed price with no hidden costs

 Rapid Response is provided for 45 days at a fixed price.
 The price is calculated based on the number of users and the number of servers in the company.